make-me/make-me/README.md

 own network preferences.
 This may seem like the origins of Skynet, but we assure you that it's not.

-## I love make-me!
-How can I contribute?
+## How can I contribute?

-What a coincidence -- we love make-me too.
 Contributing is easy.
-Fork this repo, hack away, and submit your
+Fork this repo, hack away, and submit your [pull request](https://help.github.com/articles/using-pull-requests).
-[pull request](https://help.github.com/articles/using-pull-requests).

 Most importantly, go print things!
 We hope make-me can remove any